 Helen Brett Enterprises has decided to postpone...

-the August shows due to COVID-19 and the safety of our staff, exhibitors and buyers.
-Although we will not be rescheduling these events, we are planning a fantastic Mid-South Jewelry and Accessories Fair on November 6-8, 2020.
+the November shows due to COVID-19 and the safety of our staff, exhibitors and buyers.
+Although we will not be rescheduling these events, we hope to see everyone in Memphis and New Orleans in 2021.

 We care deeply about our patrons and their safety.
-Helen Brett will be providing ADDITIONAL hand sanitizers on the show floor.
+Helen Brett will be meeting all rules and regulations for COVID-19.